\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Computational details

-We then transform all quantities from plane-wave basis to maximally localized Wannier function basis, and interpolate them to substantially finer k meshes.\cite{wang2006ab,marzari2012maximally} For the photocurrent calculations, the fine k meshes are $960\times960\times960$, $12000\times12000$, $2400\times2400$, $2400\times2400$, $960\times960$ and $120\times120\times120$ for GaAs, graphene-hBN, WS$_{2}$, GeS, MBT and RhSi respectively.
+We then transform all quantities from the plane-wave basis to the basis of maximally localized Wannier functions, and interpolate them to substantially finer k meshes.\citep{wang2006ab,marzari2012maximally} For the photocurrent calculations, the fine k meshes are $480\times480\times480$, $12000\times12000$, $2400\times2400$, $2400\times2400$, $1080\times1080$ and $240\times240\times240$ for GaAs, graphene-hBN, WS$_{2}$, GeS, MBT and RhSi respectively.
 For simplicity, the elements of the relaxation rate matrices $\Gamma_{k}$ are all set to the same constant, which unless specified is 0.001 eV/$\hbar$ for graphene-hBN and 0.01 eV/$\hbar$ for other materials, corresponding to a relaxation time of 666 and 66 fs respectively.
-All calculations are done based on the open-source plane-wave DFT code JDFTx\cite{sundararaman2017jdftx,brown2016nonradiative,habib2018hot,kumar2022fermi}.
+All calculations are done based on the open-source plane-wave DFT code JDFTx\citep{sundararaman2017jdftx,brown2016nonradiative,habib2018hot,kumar2022fermi}.